Organic pesticides are usually considered as those pesticides that come from natural sources.

 These are the pesticides that are allowed to be used in large scale, organic cultivations, and that organic farmers alowed to use:

-Pay attention that these are not homemade pesticides, that some one says are working,
+Pay attention that these are not homemade pesticides, that some claim to work,

 but real professional ones, that are selling and proven to work, on regular basis.

 Note that organic pesticides are sometimes less efficient than the regular synthetic ones.

 COPPER SULFATE – controls powdery mildew, downy mildew, early blight, late blight and also slugs and snails.

 BEAUVERIA BASSIANA – controls aphids, whitefly, thrips

 NEEM OIL – controls powdery mildew, late blight, alternaria leaf spot/early blight and spidermites

 SULFUR – controls powdery mildew, rust mites and a bit of spidermites